RealIndica/PGS-Standalone-Installer/README.md

  Windows x64

- USB Connection from your computer to your Android device
+ USB Connection from your computer to your Android device (reccomended)

- USB debugging enabled in developer options
+ USB debugging enabled in developer options (reccomended)

 # How to Enable Developer Options